 When you go to the polls to vote for a president every four years, you’re participating in an indirect vote.
-Why indirect?
-Because of the electoral college.
+Why is it indirect?
+Well, because of the electoral college.
 Some say the electoral college is key to maintaining what’s good about U.S. politics, while others want to abolish the institution in favor of a more direct system.
 Let’s take a look at the pros and cons of the electoral college in the context of modern American politics.

 One reason that some analysts support the electoral college is that it encourages candidates to pay attention to small states and not just get out the vote in big, populous states and cities.
 The electoral college gives small states more weight in the political process than their population would otherwise confer.

 2. It Provides a Clean, Widely Accepted Ending to the Election (Most of the Time)

 The electoral college, proponents say, makes U.S. presidential elections less contentious by providing a clear ending.
 There’s no need for a national recount when you have an electoral college.

 If one state has voting issues, you can just do a recount in that state rather than creating national upheaval.
 And to win, a candidate must garner the support of voters in a variety of regions.
 That means whoever wins the presidency must build a truly national coalition.
 This, in turn, helps promote national cohesion and the peaceful transfer of power between presidents and helps keep the nation’s political system stable.

 3. It Makes it Easier for Candidates to Campaign